-An amendment to the LARB Regulations entered into force on 10 July 2018 to introduce rules and procedures for immediate and direct referral of unaccompanied migrant children from the police to the child protection services in order to avoid their detention.
-The reform resulted in almost immediate change in the national police practices on detention of unaccompanied minor children below 14 years of age.
-Since the end of July 2018, Border and Immigration Police refer unaccompanied children below 14 from mixed migratory groups directly to child care services without detention of any kind.
-Children are assisted by the police and child care services to apply for asylum, thus ensuring their free and direct access to asylum procedure.
-However, in the cases of undocumented children from 14 to 18 years, whose age cannot be evidently established by their appearance, the police continue to employ detention through "attachment" to unrelated adults or registration as adults.
+In the cases of undocumented children from 14 to 18 years, whose age cannot be evidently established by their appearance, the police continue to employ detention through "attachment" to unrelated adults or registration as adults.
 The child protection services have refused to credit their statements about their age and commenced implementation of age assessment based solely on X-ray wrist expertise prior to any referral to child care services.
-Therefore, in 2019, amendments of the primary and secondary immigration legislation were adopted creating additional safeguards for a legally binding referral mechanism 246 New procedures allowing regularisation of rejected and migrant unaccompanied children were also introduced with the possibility to extend their 'leave to remain' (i.e. their residence permit) on humanitarian grounds beyond adulthood.
-247 The amendments are thus expected to put an end to detention of unaccompanied children, but it remains to be seen how and whether these new provision will be applied in practice.
+Therefore, in 2019, amendments of the primary and secondary immigration legislation were adopted creating additional safeguards for a legally binding referral mechanism291 New procedures allowing regularisation of rejected and migrant unaccompanied children were also introduced with the possibility to extend their 'leave to remain' (i.e. their residence permit) on humanitarian grounds beyond adulthood.292 The amendments are thus expected to put an end to detention of unaccompanied children, but it remains to be seen how and whether these new provision will be applied in practice.
+Also in the end of 2019 an expert group representing both governmental and non-governmental organisations was established to create a national age assessment procedure based on a multidisciplinary approach.
+The aim is to lay down some basic legal safeguards to be applied by asylum, immigration and/or other administrations that request age assessments in practice.
+Some of these legal safeguards were thus included by the SAR to its LAR amendments.293 The draft methodology on age assessments was finalised and referred for adoption to the government.
+However, mainly due to COVID-19 pandemic the national legislative agenda was significantly re-directed, which prevented the endorsement of the draft.
+The latter was therefore still pending as of 31 December 2020.

-In 2019, 216 children were detained in pre-removal detention centres.
-Among them, the Bulgarian Helsinki Committee identified 135 unaccompanied children, including children detained as "attached" to an adult or wrongly recorded as adults.
+In 2020, 512 children were detained in pre-removal detention centres.
+Among them, the Bulgarian Helsinki Committee identified 294 unaccompanied children, including children detained as "attached" to an adult or wrongly recorded as adults.294